pnp/blog/content/microsoft-365-platform-community-update/22-11-24/index.md

 ![Thank you](images/thankyou-nov22.png)

 Here’s the list of active contributors (in alphabetical order) since last release details in GitHub repositories or community channels.
-Community is really about building tooling and knowledge together with the community for the community, so your contributions are highly valued across the Microsoft 365 customers, partners and obviously also at Microsoft.
+Community is really about building tooling and knowledge together with the community for the community, so your contributions are highly valued across the Microsoft 365 & Power Platform customers, partners and obviously also at Microsoft.

 Thank you for your assistance and contributions on behalf of the community.
 You are truly making a difference!
 If we missed someone, please let us know.